just-containers/s6-overlay/MOVING-TO-V3.md

 script in another executable file, in a place of your choice (for instance `/etc/s6-overlay/scripts/foobar`, and just put `/etc/s6-overlay/scripts/foobar` in your `up` file.
+- Services are run from their own, temporary, current working directory, instead of `WORKDIR`; scripts should now use absolute paths instead of paths relative to `WORKDIR`.
+The CMD, if any, is still run in `WORKDIR`.

 ## Other changes